MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. In the **Repository name** field, enter **ResolveGitHubIssues** and then select **Begin import**.

-    GitHub creates a new repository in your account with the ContosoShopEasy project files.
+    GitHub creates the new repository in your account with the ContosoShopEasy project files.

-    > **NOTE**: It may take a few moments for the import process to complete.
+    > **NOTE**: It can take a minute or two to import the repository.

-1. Wait for the import process to complete, then open the new repository.
+1. Wait for the import process to complete, then open your new repository.

-1. Go to the Actions tab of your repository, and then run the GitHub Actions workflow named **Create ContosoShopEasy Training Issues**.
+1. Open the Actions tab of your repository.

-1. Type "CREATE" to confirm issue creation.

-    The workflow will create issues in your repository for each security vulnerability identified in the codebase.

-    Critical Priority Issues

-    1. **Hardcoded Admin Credentials**
-        Remove hardcoded admin username/password.

-    1. **Credit Card Data Storage**
-        Fix PCI DSS compliance violations.

-    High Priority Issues

-    1. **SQL Injection Vulnerability**
-        Secure product search functionality.

-    1. **Weak Password Hashing**
-        Replace MD5 with secure hashing.

-    1. **Sensitive Data in Logs**
-        Remove passwords/cards from debug output.

-    1. **Input Validation Bypass**
-        Fix validation that detects but allows threats.

-    Medium Priority Issues

-    1. **Predictable Session Tokens**
-        Implement cryptographically secure tokens.

-    1. **Weak Email Validation**
-        Improve email format validation.

-    1. **Insufficient Password Requirements**
-        Strengthen password complexity rules.

-    Low Priority Issues

-    1. **Information Disclosure**
-         Reduce verbose error messages and debug output.
+1. On the left side under **All workflows**, select the **Create ContosoShopEasy Training Issues** workflow, and then select **Run workflow**.

+1. In the workflow dialog that appears, type **CREATE** and then select **Run workflow**.

+1. Monitor the onscreen progress of the workflow.

+    After a moment, the page will refresh and display a progress bar.
+The workflow should complete successfully in less than a minute.

+1. Ensure that the workflow completes successfully before proceeding.

+    A checkmark in a green circle to the left of the workflow name indicates that the workflow ran successfully.

+    If you see an X in a red circle to the left of the workflow name, it means that the workflow failed.
+If the workflow fails to run successfully, ensure that you selected your account when you imported the repository and that your account has read and write permissions.
+You can use GitHub's **Chat with Copilot** feature to help diagnose the issue.

 ### Review the issues in GitHub

 GitHub issues serve as a centralized tracking system for bugs, security vulnerabilities, and enhancement requests.
 Each issue provides context about the problem, its severity, and potential impact on the application.
 Understanding these issues before diving into the code helps establish priorities and ensures comprehensive remediation.

-In this task, you review the open issues for the ContosoShopEasy project and understand the security vulnerabilities that need to be addressed.
+In this task, you review the GitHub issues and examine the security vulnerabilities that need to be addressed.

 Use the following steps to complete this task:

-1. Navigate to your ResolveGitHubIssues repository in GitHub.

-1. Select the **Issues** tab to view all open issues.
+1. Select the **Issues** tab of your repository, and then take a minute to review the Issues page.

-1. Review each issue description and take note that the workflow has created 10 specific security issues organized by priority:

-    **Critical Priority Issues**: These represent the most severe security risks that could lead to complete system compromise or regulatory violations.

-    **High Priority Issues**: These are serious security vulnerabilities that could allow unauthorized access or data breaches.

-    **Medium Priority Issues**: These represent security weaknesses that could be exploited but have lower immediate impact.

-    **Low Priority Issues**: These are security improvements that reduce information leakage and improve overall security posture.
+    You should see 10 issues listed.
+Notice that the issues are defined as bugs and that they've been assigned a priority level.

+1. To display only the critical issues, select the **Labels** dropdown, and then select the **critical** label.

+    The issues list filters to show only the critical issues.

+    - **🔐 Fix Credit Card Data Storage Violations**

+    - **🔐 Remove Hardcoded Admin Credentials**

+1. To display only the high-priority issues, select the **Labels** dropdown, deselect **critical**, and then select the **high-priority** label.

+    The issues list filters to show only the high-priority issues.

+    - **🔐 Fix Input Validation Security Bypass**

+    - **🔐 Remove Sensitive Data from Debug Logging**

+    - **🔐 Fix SQL Injection Vulnerability in Product Search**

+    - **🔐 Replace MD5 Password Hashing with Secure Alternative**

+1. Select the **Fix SQL Injection Vulnerability in Product Search** issue.

+1. Take a minute to review the issue details.

+    Issue details should describe the problem and the expected fix.

-1. Notice that each issue includes detailed descriptions of the vulnerability, the specific code location, examples of vulnerable code, security risks, and acceptance criteria for fixes.
+    > **NOTE**: The process used to generate issues, including manual versus automated processes, affects the overall quality and accuracy of the issue descriptions.
+The issues included in this training were written using GitHub Copilot's Agent mode after the agent reviewed the codebase.
+GitHub Copilot generated highly detailed descriptions of the vulnerabilities, code locations, examples of the vulnerable code, security risks, and acceptance criteria for fixes.

-1. Review the **ContosoShopEasy Security Training - Issue Summary** issue, which provides an overview of all vulnerabilities and learning objectives.

-1. Note that these issues represent common security vulnerabilities found in real-world applications and align with OWASP security guidelines.
+1. Notice that no one is assigned to the issue.

+1. Navigate back to the Issues tab and clear the filters.

+1. Select all of the issues, and then use the **Assign** dropdown to assign them to yourself.

+    Assigning issues to yourself helps track your progress as you work through the remediation process.

 ### Clone the repository and review the codebase